suomitek/suomitek-appboard/chart/suomitek-appboard/README.md

 helm install suomitek-appboard --namespace suomitek-appboard suomitek-appboard --set useHelm3=true
 ```

-The command deploys Kubeapps on the Kubernetes cluster in the `kubeapps` namespace.
+The command deploys Kubeapps on the Kubernetes cluster in the `suomitek-appboard` namespace.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Caveat**: Only one Kubeapps installation is supported per namespace